 During their life cycle, ticks must feed on blood from a host to survive and develop.
 They typically attach themselves to a host by burrowing their mouthparts into the skin and feeding for several days.
 After feeding, they drop off the host and molt into the next life stage.

 Ticks can transmit diseases during their feeding stage when they are actively taking a blood meal.
-This means that both nymphs and adult ticks can transmit diseases to humans and animals, making it important to take precautions to prevent tick bites.
+This means that both nymphs and adult ticks can transmit diseases to humans and animals, making it important to take precautions to prevent tick bites on dogs and humans as well.

 There are several species and types of ticks that commonly affect dogs, but the four most common types of dog ticks are: